toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 ## Room Type Rate Thresholds

-Rate Thresholds defines the minimum and maximum acceptable amounts for a room night.
-They are used to verify that the rate being pushed for the room are not abnormally low or abnormally high.
+Rate Thresholds defines the minimum and maximum acceptable amounts that can be pushed for a room night, under any rate plan of the room type.
+They are used to verify that the rate being pushed for the rate plans of this room are not abnormally low or abnormally high.
+Rate thresholds can only be read by partners, they cannot be set or changed.

+Room type rate thresholds can be defined by Expedia in one of 2 ways: set by a manual override, or automatically calculated from the last 10 reservations made against any rate plan of the room type.
+By default, the automatic method is used.
+Thresholds will not be returned until at least 10 reservations were made, so it is expected that newer room types will have no room type thresholds defined.
+When no room-specific thresholds exist, Expedia defaults to global thresholds not exposed via this API.

 ### Obtain rate thresholds for a single room type
 - Method: `GET`